-As an Italian and an ethnic food loving connoisseur, meatballs are definitely on the menu when it comes to Italian cooking at my house.
-However, I have never completely fallen head over heals in love with the oversized balls of meat that accompany many pasta dishes.
-So, when my friend Ameneh, who is originally from Iran, served Persian meatballs called Koofteh, at a dinner party, I was curious to see what the difference might be.
-As they say in Italian, “Sacri Fumi!” better known as, “Holy Smokes!” they were Magnifico!
+As an Italian and an ethnic food loving connoisseur, meatballs are definitely on the menu in Italian cooking at my house.
+To be honest, I have never completely fallen head over heels in love with the oversized balls of meat that accompany many pasta dishes.
+So, when my friend Ameneh, who was originally from Iran, served Persian meatballs called

 The following are a few examples of how other cultures spell and say Koofteh in different regions of the Middle East.
 No matter how you like your meatballs, Koofteh is a definite must for your next meal.
-“Nush-e Jan” (“Bon appetite!”)
+“Nush-

 Greece: κεφτές (keftés)

 I hope you enjoy this recipe!
 If you’ve made it please share it with me by tagging@culinarybutterfly on Pinterest.